-In addition, CDE offers educational workshops to ensure that members of the campus community understand their rights and responsibilities, specifically in regard to maintaining a learning and working environment free from illegal discrimination.
+In addition, DEI offers educational trainings and workshops to ensure that members of the campus community understand their rights and responsibilities, specifically with regard to maintaining a learning and working environment free from illegal discrimination.

-We work collaboratively with other campus entities and the surrounding community to ensure physical and program access for persons with disabilities and to create, design, and disseminate programs that bring diverse people together in an encouraging and welcoming environment.
+DEI works collaboratively with campus entities and the surrounding community to ensure physical and program access for persons with disabilities, and to create, design, and disseminate programs that bring diverse people together in an encouraging and welcoming environment.

-The ADA Coordinator, Title IX Coordinator, the University Ethics Officer, Assistive Technology Initiatives, and the Office of the Ombudsman, are all part of the Compliance, Diversity, and Ethics portfolio.
+The University's ADA Coordinator, Title IX Coordinator, and Assistive Technology Initiative are all part of the DEI portfolio.

-- Monitor's the university's continuing commitment to equal opportunity, both in employment and educational practices.
+- Monitors the University’s continuing commitment to Anti-Racism and Inclusive Excellence in employment, educational, and business practices.

-- Provides training, technical assistance and direction to the entire university community on accessibility for students, faculty, staff and visitors with disabilities.
+- Guides the campus community with technical assistance and direction surrounding accessibility for students, faculty, staff, and visitors.